applebuddy/TOEIC-Speaking-Study/README.md

 - I usually buy fruit and vegetables there.
 The fruit and vegetables there are fresh and are usually available at a reasonable price.
 I'm very into that kind of stuff.

 ## Q7

+Do you prefer to buy furniture online or from an offline store?
+Why?

+- (online 장점)I prefer to but furniture online.
+First, since online shopping malls have more information about furniture than any other places, I don't have to look further to search for the information that I want. second, I can save time, money, effort purchasing furniture. plus, I don't have to carry heavy furniture by myself, since they provide delivery services, so, I think buying furniture online is a better way.

+- (offline 장점)I prefer to buy my furniture from offline stores. first, I want to see and feel the furniture before I buy it. second, offline stores usually deliver and assemble the furniture for me, which is very convenient.
+These are the reasons why I usually buy furniture from an offline store.

 It's my mother's birthday soon.
 Do you suggest that I give her monty as a gift?